 Account holders whose taxable investment portfolios’ market value exceeds $10,000 are eligible for M1 Borrow, a low-cost portfolio line of credit that allows users to borrow up to 35% of portfolio value.

-Draws on this line of credit can be used for most legitimate purposes, including debt consolidation, financing home improvements and other major project expenses, or simply increasing portfolio leverage — although this involves significant risk of principal loss.
+Draws on this line of credit can be used for most legitimate purposes, including debt consolidation, financing home improvements and other major project expenses, or simply increasing portfolio leverage — although this involves a significant risk of principal loss.

 There’s no set schedule for repaying draws, but interest accrues as long an outstanding balance persists.